hpe-storage/co-deployments/docs/README.md

 - Upstream Kubernetes version > 1.10
 - Other Kubernetes distributions supported
-- OpenShift 3.10, 3.11 (4.x will not be supported, see [CSI Helm chart](../helm/charts/hpe-csi-driver)
+- OpenShift 3.10, 3.11 (4.x will not be supported, see [CSI Driver Helm chart](https://github.com/hpe-storage/co-deployments/tree/master/helm/charts/hpe-csi-driver)
 - More distributions will be listed as tests are ongoing
 - Recent Ubuntu, CentOS or RHEL compute nodes connected to their respective official package repositories